mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-09-29-drawing-water.md

 Depending on the intensity of the waves this next step can be omitted.
 For larger waves with a lot of white foam, I like to paint a few more layers of blue anywhere these waves appear.
 The more layers, the darker the blue --- the darker the blue, the higher the contrast there will be between the white wave foam we'll be adding next…

 {% figure caption:"Using the photo on the left as a reference, look for the large white areas of a wave and underpaint there.
-The finished result is on the right." class:"half" %}
+The finished result is on the right." class:"gallery-2-col" %}
 ![wave photo reference photo](/assets/images/paper-53-waves-photo.jpg) [![screenshot of underpainted waves in dark blue](/assets/images/paper-53-waves-underpainting.jpg)](/assets/images/paper-53-waves-underpainting-lg.jpg)
 {% endfigure %}